-Next, we discuss the new findings of how judicial quality affects trade prices and quality.
-First, we test whether a country with better judicial quality exports at relatively higher prices or quality in contract-intensive products.
-In columns (1) and (2) in Table 3, we report the OLS estimates of (19) using bilateral FOB and CIF prices as outcome variables.
-In column (3), the outcome variable is the export quality index developed by Feenstra and Romalis (2014).
-We include other factor endowment interactions and bilateral trade cost variables.
-The coefficient of $\eta^g \times JQ_o$ is estimated to be positive but statistically insignificant at the 10% level.
+factor endowment interactions and bilateral trade cost variables.
+The coefficients of $\eta^g \times JQ_o$ are estimated to be positive, but statistically insignificant at the 10% level.
 These results are aligned with the prediction of Proposition 3.
 Second, we test whether a country with better judicial quality imports at relatively higher prices and quality in contract-intensive products.
-We estimate (20) using bilateral FOB and CIF prices and the import quality index from Feenstra and Romalis (2014) as outcome variables.
-In columns (4) to (6) in Table 3, the coefficient of $\eta^g \times JQ_d$ is estimated to be positive and significant at the 1% level.
+We estimate (20) using bilateral FOB and CIF prices and the import quality index from Feenstra and Romalis (2014a) as outcome variables.
+In columns (4) to (6) in Table 3, the coefficients of $\eta^g \times JQ_d$ are estimated to be positive and significant at the 1% level.
 Better judicial quality is correlated with relatively higher import prices and quality in contract-intensive industries.

 To identify the causal effects, we estimate all the columns in Table 3 using legal origin as the instrument for judicial quality, with additional control variables.
 The IV estimates are reported in Table 4 and are highly consistent with the OLS estimates in Table 3.
 First, the effects of $\eta^g \times JQ_o$ on price and quality are statistically insignificant.
-All the t-values are between 0.8 to 0.9, so the estimates are not significantly different from 0 by any conventional standard.
+All the t-values are between 0.8 and 0.9, so the estimates are not significantly different from 0 by any conventional standard.
 Moreover, the standard errors are relatively small, so the insignificant results are not due to imprecise estimates.
 Second, the effects of $\eta^g \times JQ_d$ on price and quality are positive and statistically significant, at least at the 10% level.
 A one standard deviation increase in $\eta^g \times JQ_d$ increases the import price and import quality index by about 0.12 log points and 0.06 log points, respectively.
-Meanwhile, all the columns include the K-P LM statistics, which are significant at the 1% level and K-P F statistics that are greater than 10, alleviating the concern about under-identification and weak instruments.
-The Hansen J values are marginally significant at the 10% level in columns (1), (2), (3), and (6), and statistically insignificant in columns (4) and (5).
-We again interpret the marginally significant Hansen J values as a symptom of heterogeneity in the underlying coefficients.
+Meanwhile, all the columns include the K-P LM statistics, which are significant at the 1% level and K-P F statistics that are greater than 10, alleviating the concern about underidentification and weak instruments.
+The Hansen J values are marginally significant at the 10%